-By now you know my obsession with these antique doors and this one is near and dear to my heart.
-Another memory preserved… and can you imagine how amazing this will look in my client’s kitchen?
+By now, you know my obsession with these antique doors, and this farmhouse-style pantry door makeover is near and dear to my heart.
+Another memory preserved… and can you imagine how amazing this will look in my client’s new kitchen?
 Yes!
 A new life as a pantry door.
 Lucky door!

 Score!
-Another door project is done.
-I sure do enjoy these unusual makeovers and I would love to hear about yours.
+Another pantry door makeover is done.
+I sure do enjoy repurposing these antique doors, and I would love to hear about yours.
 Do you share the love of these old doors too?
 Tell me all about it in the comments below.
 I get warm fuzzies when I hear from you. 🙂

 Until the next project… xo, Do